sech444/Printing-eCommerce-Shop/DATABASE_SETUP.md

 If you need to use the remote database again, uncomment the remote URLs in the `.env` files and comment out the local database URL.

 ## Troubleshooting
+Not using docker but I'm using vercel database
 1. **Docker not running:** Make sure Docker Desktop is started
 2. **Port 5432 in use:** Stop any other PostgreSQL instances or change the port in docker-compose.yml
 3. **Permission denied:** Make sure the setup script is executable: `chmod +x setup-db.sh`